utkarsh160/Moviefix-app/README.md

 **Known Issues and Limitations**
 - **Infinite Scrolling Issue:** The infinite scrolling functionality may not work properly in some scenarios.
 There might be issues related to detecting when to load more movies.
 This is a known limitation of the current implementation.

-**Key Features:**
-- Explore movies by year and genre with smooth scrolling.
-- Efficiently load additional content as you scroll using Intersection Observers.
-- Search for movies by title and genre, with user-friendly results.
-- Mobile-responsive design for an optimal viewing experience on smartphones and tablets.

 **Technologies:**
 - Built with React for a dynamic user interface.
 - Utilizes Intersection Observer API for efficient content loading.